gaoyifan/smartentry/README.md

 # Smartentry

 Smartentry is a generic, batteries-included Docker entrypoint implemented as a single shell script: `smartentry.sh`.
-It assembles your container at runtime from an "assets" directory, with safe environment loading, templating, patching, volume initialization, and permission reconciliation.
+It assembles your container at runtime from an "assets" directory, with templating, patching, volume initialization, and permission reconciliation.

 - License: MIT (see `LICENSE`)
 - Main program: `smartentry.sh`